 Sources:

 Reading Lamp: Super affordable (not super sturdy, but works for us) from Target.
 I wanted to bring a bit of the black/iron vibe in a bit more to this room and it does the trick.
-Available here!
+Similar option available here!

 I hope you enjoyed the tour!